On $J$-folded alcove paths and combinatorial representations of affine Hecke algebras: The -modules

 \section{The $\Hext$-modules $M_{J,\sv}$}

-In this section we construct finite dimensional $\Hext$-modules $(\pi_{J,\sv},M_{J,\sv})$ (Theorem~\ref{thm:module}), and develop a combinatorial formula for the matrix entries of $\pi_{J,\sv}(T_w)$ in terms of $J$-folded alcove paths (Theorems~\ref{thm:mainpath1} and~\ref{thm:mainpath2}).
+In this section we construct finite dimensional $\Hext$-modules $(\pi_{J,\sv},M_{J,\sv})$ (Theorem~\ref{thm:module}), and develop a combinatorial formula for the matrix entries of $\pi_{J,\sv}(T_w)$ in terms of positively $J$-folded alcove paths (Theorems~\ref{thm:mainpath1} and~\ref{thm:mainpath2}).
 We prove that these modules are irreducible (Corollary~\ref{cor:irreducible}) and realise them as induced representations from $1$-dimensional representations of Levi subalgebras (Theorem~\ref{thm:induced}).
 In fact we will show that all representations of $\Hext$ that are induced from $1$-dimensional representations of Levi subalgebras arise from our construction (after specialising certain ``variables'' appropriately, see Remark~\ref{rem:induced}).

 Our $\Hext$-modules are inspired by the modules constructed by Lusztig~\cite[Lemma~4.7]{Lus:97} and Deodhar \cite[Corollary~2.3]{Deo:87}, however note that those modules are infinite dimensional when applied to our setting.
-To motivate the general philosophy of Theorem~\ref{thm:module}, recall Lusztig's \textit{periodic Hecke module} $M=\bigoplus_{A\in\mathbb{A}} \sR A$ with basis indexed by the (classical) alcoves and $\Hext$-action given by (see \cite[\S3.2]{Lus:97})
+To motivate the general philosophy of Theorem~\ref{thm:module}, recall Lusztig's \textit{periodic Hecke module} $M=\bigoplus_{A\in\mathbb{A}} \sR A$ (with $\sR$ as in Section~\ref{sec:hecke}) with basis indexed by the (classical) alcoves and $\Hext$-action given by (see \cite[\S3.2]{Lus:97})

 for $i\in \{0\}\cup\Ifin$.
 The idea behind Theorem~\ref{thm:module} is to adapt this action to create a $J$-analogue that also incorporates the action of the translation group $\TJ$ on $\cA_J$ to create a finite dimensional $\Hext$-module.
 We shall be able to achieve this goal for each subset $J\subseteq \Ifin$ and each $J$-parameter system~$\sv$, thus constructing many ``combinatorial'' finite dimensional $\Hext$-modules.